iliabylich/iliabylich.github.io/_posts/2015-11-10-handlersocket-with-ruby.markdown

 # Conclusion

-Once again, HandlerSocket saves your time on query parsing, buliding a query plan, it's more compact, but is very limited.
+Once again, HandlerSocket saves your time on query parsing, building a query plan, it's more compact, but is very limited.
 If you don't have too many requests, don't even think about using it.

 # Links